 Lili began taking guitar lessons as a preteen, and continued through junior high when she got into indie/alt. music; “someone showed me Foster the People and I was like ‘Wow this is different’ [. . .]
 I think once you start [listening to indie/alt music], there’s no going back!”
 She kept at it, continued practicing, self-teaching, and writing songs through high school when she realized that, “there’s some passion here.”
 It was then that Lili decided this very well could be something she wanted to pursue professionally.

-She had plans to record an EP set for the summer of 2016, but when she went home for winter break (which happened to be 6 weeks long, the title of one of the songs off the EP!) she found herself with much free time and decided that she was going to do it right then.
-Lili did everything herself from recording and producing, to the cover art.
+She had plans to record an EP set for the summer of 2016, but when she went home for winter break (which happened to be 6 weeks long, the title of the EP’s hit!) she found herself with much free time and decided that she was going to do it right then.
+Lili did everything herself, from recording and producing, to the cover art.
 “There’s this spot in my parents room that has nice acoustics, and I just shut every door in the house and told everyone not to make any noise!”

 Beach Bunny’s first EP Animalism was released December 16th 2015 with four tracks all with this very uniquely light and airy sound, fitting for the name Beach Bunny, which she says was given to her by a friend.
 The songs are all very much relatable love songs with crisp clear vocals, and attention grabbing tempo changes.
 The first track on Animalism, 6 Weeks starts out sounding like the very meaning of the word “pretty”, but then slows in the bridge and demands your awareness with goose bump-inducing vocals that rise with intensity, then settles and rests into the sweetness of the calm that was before the storm in the beginning of the song.